 If you have cancer, you might have pain from the cancer itself, its treatment, or a tumor compressing a nearby nerve or organ.
 At the OHSU Comprehensive Pain Center, we treat all cancer-related pain.

-- Health psychology: Psychological treatments are an important part of pain management.
-Understanding and managing the thoughts, emotions and behaviors that accompany the discomfort can help you cope more effectively with your pain and can reduce the intensity of your pain.
 Pain psychologists focus on teaching you skills such as stress management strategies so you can engage in the activities which are most meaningful to you leading to an improved quality of life.

 Our Nurse Cancer Care Coordinator, Celeste, contacts patients whom have been referred, via phone, to introduce our services and to schedule services with appropriate Providers.
 Celeste then provides direct access to these patients for questions, further treatment and follow up, and in connecting with resources internal and external to OHSU as able.
 Please ask your PCP to add “ATTN Celeste” to your referral, see below.

 Call us at 503-494-PAIN

 to make a referral or arrange a consultation